 Alpha-1 antitrypsin deficiency runs in families.
-If you have it, you got it from faulty genes that both your parents passed on to you.
+If you have it, you got it from faulty genes that both your parents passed down to you.

-Some people get the genes but don't get any symptoms.
-Or they have the mild version of the disease.
+Some people get the genes but don't have any symptoms.
+Or they have a mild version of the disease.

 That buildup in your liver causes liver disease.
 The shortage of AAT protein in your bloodstream leads to lung disease.

 Your doctor may ask you questions such as:

 - Have you been getting a lot of colds or lung infections?

 - Have you noticed any yellowing of your skin or eyes?

 Your doctor will also listen to your breathing with a stethoscope to check for wheezing or other signs that your lungs aren't working right.

 You need to get blood tests to confirm your diagnosis.
 These tests check to see if you have the broken genes that cause AAT deficiency.
 They also look to see how much of the protein you have in your bloodstream.

 Your doctor will also tests your lungs and liver to see how much damage the condition has caused.
 For example, a chest X-ray might shows signs of emphysema.